Ablinne/optimize-stencil/README.rst

 Documentation & API Reference
 -----------------------------

 The full documentation is maintained using Sphinx and can be found at http://optimize-stencil.readthedocs.io/en/latest/.
-The corresponding research article can be found at https://arxiv.org/abs/1710.06829.
+The corresponding research article can be found at https://arxiv.org/abs/1710.06829 and https://doi.org/10.1016/j.cpc.2017.10.010 .

 Usage Example